 How can a company use royalties to repatriate profits out of India?

 Royalty is generally a consideration received by a person (a creator or an innovator) for allowing their work of art or scientific invention to be used commercially.
 However, in commercial and industrial terms, the concept of royalty is wider.
 Royalty is generally a payment received by the owner of an intangible right or know-how under license in any technology transfer.

 Such intangible rights are given for making use of intellectual property, such as patents, inventions, models, secret formulae, processes, designs, trademarks, service marks, trade names, brand names, franchises, licenses, commercial or industrial know-how, copyrights, cultural activities, films, or television rights, literary, artistic or scientific works, computer software, exclusivity rights, etc. Royalty essentially signifies payment for ‘user right’.

 Such user rights could be an annual payment or a pre-decided periodical payment.
-Thus, embedded in the concept of royalty is the rentals received as consideration for use of, or the right to use any patent, trademark, design or model, plan, secret formula, or process.
+Thus, embedded in the concept of royalty are the rentals received as consideration for the use of, or the right to use, any patent, trademark, design or model, plan, secret formula, or process.

 With the increased inflow of foreign direct investment (FDI) to India, it is expected that Indian firms will use more improved technology and frontier research and development (R&D) to expand or advance their industrial production and service capabilities.

 It is a common practice for foreign companies to provide their trademark or brand name as well as access to their patented technologies and products to their counterparts in India.
 The increasing use of technology is linked to the increased royalty and license fee payments by business firms.